Chicago Closing Cost Calculator: Estimate What You May Net

 Using Calculator Results in Your Planning

-Once you know your estimated net proceeds, work backward to ensure the numbers work for your next move.
-If you need $150,000 for a down payment on your next home, and your calculator shows $145,000 net proceeds, you may need to adjust expectations—either finding a less expensive next home, making a smaller down payment, or pricing your current home higher.
+Once you have an estimated net proceeds figure, you can work backward to plan your next move.
+If you need $150,000 for a down payment on your next home, and your calculator shows an estimated $145,000 net proceeds, you may need to adjust expectations, whether that means finding a less expensive next home, making a smaller down payment, or reconsidering your pricing strategy.

 Sale price$500,000